cruijs/crui/packages/suspense/README.md

 * Components cannot arbitrarily insert themselves in the DOM, but a parent Component can freely manipulate their direct children and itself
 * Reactivity is pluggable

-All of this allows `suspend` do materialize the `success` sub-tree which in turn trigger all the `waitFor` call that it needs to understand when it is the right moment to render.
+All of this allows `suspend` do materialize the `success` sub-tree which in turn trigger all the `waitFor` calls that it needs to handle before mounting it.
 In the meantime it presents itself to its parent as the `loading` component and once all collected promises are done, it will swap `loading` with the, now ready, `success` sub-tree (or the `error` one if something went wrong).

-As a side node, there is a little optimization that will just display the `success` sub-tree in case none of its descendant calls `waitFor`.
+As a side node, there is a little optimization that will just display the `success` sub-tree in case none of its descendants call `waitFor`.